Loaders and engines

 Creating a loader

-Creating a custom loader is really easy: you only have to create a function that reads the content of a file and returns a data object.
+Creating a custom loader is really easy: you just have to create a function that reads the content of a file and then returns a data object.

 Let's say you want to add support for the toml format, using the toml Deno std module: